-During our 10 years on the road, we’ve lived in dozens of places.
+During our 10 years on the road, we’ve found some of the cheapest places to live, while enjoying an amazing lifestyle.
 Sometimes for a month, sometimes for 6 months, it all depends on how we’re feeling at the time.
-Often we end up putting down some temporary roots because we’ve been travelling too quickly and we need a break, or sometimes we’re pet sitting, or we just need to get caught up on work so we rent an apartment.
+Often we end up putting down some roots because we’ve been travelling too quickly and we need a break, or sometimes we’re pet sitting, or we just need to get caught up on work so we rent an apartment.

 For a point of reference, I’ll also use the online cost of living tool, Numbeo, to give these prices a bit of “proof”, but I’ll also mix it in with my own personal experiences based on spending we have done in the countries.